 Do I Need a Lawyer for the Venture Capital Process?

 Venture capital is a fast-growing industry.
 Centered in Seattle, the Pacific Northwest is now home to many of the most well-developed venture capital firms.
-As defined by Investopedia, venture capital is “a form of private equity and a type of financing” that investors offer to startup firms and other businesses viewed as having high growth potential.
+Venture capital is a private equity investment in a startup firm or other business seen as having big growth potential.
+In exchange, the investor gets a part of company ownership.

 Most often, venture capital comes from high net worth individuals or large institutional investors that are in a position to provide funding for a risky, but potentially lucrative investment opportunity.
 In this article, you will find an overview of the potential legal snags that could cause problems for you in Washington’s startup funding process.

 How a Venture Capital Attorney Can Help Protect Your Rights

 Venture capital is now multi-billion dollar industry.
 It has become one of the most promising sources of funding for startup firms, early-stage companies, and high-growth businesses.

 One of key things to know about venture capital funding is that investors typically put capital into the business in exchange for equity or another type of ownership interest.
 These are complicated deals.
 Here is how a venture capital attorney in Washington can help: